Relintai/pandemonium_engine_docs/usage/inputs/controllers_gamepads_joysticks.md

 If buttons are incorrectly mapped, this may be due to an erroneous mapping from the `SDL game controller database ( https://github.com/gabomdq/SDL_GameControllerDB )`.
-You can contribute an updated mapping to be included in the next Godot version by opening a pull request on the linked repository.
+You can contribute an updated mapping to be included in the next Pandemonium version by opening a pull request on the linked repository.

 There are many ways to create mappings.
-One option is to use the mapping wizard in the `official Joypads demo ( https://godotengine.org/asset-library/asset/140 )`.
+One option is to use the mapping wizard in the `official Joypads demo ( https://pandemoniumengine.org/asset-library/asset/140 )`.
-Once you have a working mapping for your controller, you can test it by defining the `SDL_GAMECONTROLLERCONFIG` environment variable before running Godot:
+Once you have a working mapping for your controller, you can test it by defining the `SDL_GAMECONTROLLERCONFIG` environment variable before running Pandemonium:

 bash Linux/macOS

 ```
     export SDL_GAMECONTROLLERCONFIG="your:mapping:here"
-    ./path/to/godot.x86_64
+    ./path/to/pandemonium.x86_64
 ```

 bat Windows (cmd)

 ```
     set SDL_GAMECONTROLLERCONFIG=your:mapping:here
-    path\to\godot.exe
+    path\to\pandemonium.exe
 ```

 powershell Windows (powershell)

 ```
     $env:SDL_GAMECONTROLLERCONFIG="your:mapping:here"
-    path\to\godot.exe
+    path\to\pandemonium.exe
 ```

 To test mappings on non-desktop platforms or to distribute your project with